google/bms-toolkit/docs/user-guide.md

 ## Prerequisite configuration

-Before you run the tool you need to create JSON formatted configurations for the data mount devices and the ASM disk group.
+Create JSON formatted configurations for the data mount devices and the ASM disk group.
 They can be stored in files or passed via CLI parameters.

 The [host provisinoing tool](host-provisioning.md) can configure newly-provisioned BMS hosts to run the toolkit installer, including authentication, Internet access, and local mountpoints.

-### Data mounts configuration
+### Data mount configuration

-In the data mounts configuration, you specify disk device attributes for:
+In the data mount configuration, you specify disk device attributes for:

 - Oracle software installation, which is usually mounted at `/u01`
 - Oracle diagnostic destination, which is usually mounted at `/u02`

-Specify the block devices (actual devices, not partitions), the mount point names, the file system types, and the mount options in a valid JSON format.
+Specify the block devices (actual devices, not partitions), the mount point names, the file system types, and the mount options in valid JSON format.

 When you run the toolkit, specify the path to the configuration file by using either the `--ora-data-mounts` command line option or the `ORA_DATA_MOUNTS` environment variable.
 The file path can be relative or fully qualified.
 The file name defaults to `data_mounts_config.json`.
-Alternatively, pass the file content directly as a JSON using `--ora-data-mounts-json` parameter.
+Alternatively, pass the file content directly as JSON using `--ora-data-mounts-json` parameter.
-CLI argument overrides file content, if both are present.
+If both are present, `--ora-data-mounts-json` takes precedence.

-The following example shows a properly formatted JSON data mounts configuration file:
+The following example shows a properly formatted JSON data mount configuration file:

 ```json
 [